 Once theme vocabulary has been presented, you should concentrate on individual words in the Vocabulario: Preparación drawings and lists.
-The suggestions bound into the back of the Instructor's Edition will call your attention to words of particular interest, words that may cause problems for a variety of reasons, or words that need more explanation.
 For example, in the theme vocabulary list in Capítulo 3 (p.
-96 of the student text), you should discuss the differences between a mercado and a tienda, explain the concept behind the verb regatear, and so on.
+98 of the student text), you should discuss the differences between a mercado and a tienda, explain the concept behind the verb regatear, and so on.